American Woodmark (NASDAQ:AMWD) Cut to “Hold” at BidaskClub

-BidaskClub lowered shares of American Woodmark (NASDAQ:AMWD) from a buy rating to a hold rating in a report issued on Monday morning, BidAskClub reports.
+BidaskClub downgraded shares of American Woodmark (NASDAQ:AMWD) from a buy rating to a hold rating in a research report sent to investors on Sunday morning, BidAskClub reports.

-American Woodmark (NASDAQ:AMWD) last released its quarterly earnings results on Monday, November 23rd.
-The company reported $1.97 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.88 by $0.09.
-American Woodmark had a return on equity of 14.92% and a net margin of 4.00%.
-As a group, analysts expect that American Woodmark will post 6.55 earnings per share for the current year.
+American Woodmark (NASDAQ:AMWD) last issued its earnings results on Monday, November 23rd.
+The company reported $1.97 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.88 by $0.09.
+American Woodmark had a return on equity of 14.88% and a net margin of 3.95%.
+The firm had revenue of $448.58 million for the quarter, compared to analyst estimates of $465.50 million.
+Sell-side analysts anticipate that American Woodmark will post 7 earnings per share for the current fiscal year.

-In other news, Director Daniel T. Hendrix sold 4,175 shares of American Woodmark stock in a transaction dated Tuesday, September 15th.
+In other American Woodmark news, Director Daniel T. Hendrix sold 4,175 shares of the company’s stock in a transaction dated Tuesday, September 15th.
 The stock was sold at an average price of $85.61, for a total value of $357,421.75.
-Following the sale, the director now directly owns 7,232 shares of the company’s stock, valued at $619,131.52.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 1.00% of the company’s stock.
+Following the transaction, the director now directly owns 7,232 shares in the company, valued at approximately $619,131.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+1.00% of the stock is owned by corporate insiders.

 American Woodmark Corporation manufactures and distributes kitchen, bath, and home organization products for the remodelling and new home construction markets in the United States.
 It offers made-to-order cabinetry in approximately 550 cabinet lines, which include 100 door designs in a range of painted or stained finishes, or engineered finishes under the Duraform name; and fronts made in various wood species, including maple, cherry, and oak, as well as engineered materials.